Alvarez-P/typescript-design-patterns/README.md

 * Abstract Factory

-Creational design pattern that provides a way to create families of related objects without specifying their concrete classes.
+Provides a way to create families of related objects without specifying their concrete classes.
 It defines an interface for creating objects, and lets subclasses decide which classes to instantiate and how to create them.

 <p align="center">
   <img src="./assets/images/umls/abstract-factory.png" width="450">